-A modular kitchen is one that is made in a factory and custom designed to suit your needs and budget.
+A modular kitchen is one that is made in a factory and custom-designed to suit your needs and budget.
 It has different modulates assembled together that are finished with a variety of finishes for a sleek look.
-Check out popular Modular Kitchen Designs amongst our 5000+ happy customers.
+At Design Cafe we have 400+ interior designers who have custom designed kitchen interiors for 5000+ customers.
+Check out some of our popular modular kitchen designs.

 We cater to a plethora of kitchen styles and designs.
+We have custom-designed kitchens for 5000+ homeowners.
 Speak to our designers to translate your dream kitchen into your home.
-Check out Design Cafe Guide to Modular Kitchen Styles
+Check some of our popular modular kitchen design styles.

 Yes, we can customise a design to any kitchen shape or size.
+Design Cafe is one of the best modular kitchen designers in India and has won multiple awards for its designs.
 Check out kitchen customisation options at Design Cafe.

 There’s no easy answer to this question.
 The life of your kitchen rests on how well you treat it, and the materials you choose.
 The more resilient the materials, and the better your care and maintenance, the longer your kitchen will last.